 The Institute’s Research & Education Mission

-Identifying the best Happiness and Holistic Protocols that will promote a Healthy, Purposeful & Joyful Lifespan of 120 Years plus
+Identifying the best Happiness and Holistic Protocols that will promote a Healthy, Purposeful & Joyful Lifespan of around 120 Years

 “The stability of the internal environment (the milieu intérieur) is the condition for the free and independent life”.
 Professeur Claude Bernard (Dr Claude Bernard is one of the recognized fathers of modern medicine)

 The Happiness Medicine Institutes’ scientists are mandated to research and analyze both Happiness’ and Longevity’s mechanisms of action and to determine what are the conditions that will allow the majority of the People to live their fundamental birthright: a happy fulfilling Life up to the Hayflick limit (70 cell doublings/divisions or 120 years), thanks to which we would be able to build the largest “blue zone” ever.